momentum-mod/website/.github/ISSUE_TEMPLATE/1-bug.md

 ---
-name: "\U0001F41B Bug Report"
-about: Create a report to help us improve
+name: 'Bug Report'
+about: Let us know about a bug you've found with site
-title: "\U0001F41B"
+title: ''
 labels: 'Type: Bug'
-assignees: Hona
 ---

-**Describe the bug**
-A clear and concise description of what the bug is.
+**Describe the bug** A clear and concise description of what the bug is.

-**To Reproduce**
-Steps to reproduce the behavior:
+**To Reproduce** Steps to reproduce the behavior:

 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.
+**Expected behavior** A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.
+**Screenshots** If applicable, add screenshots to help explain your problem.

 **Desktop (please complete the following information):**